betaglot/plantabeta/docs/dev/StyleGuide.md

 Save the Day

-Planters are Heros.
+Plantors are Heros.
 Many people commented on @antmos Instagram that he was a hero.
 People already naturally think it.

 ## Via